mendix/docs/content/en/docs/appstore/modules/oidc.md

 #### 7.2.2 Parsing Access Tokens Using a Custom Microflow

 If you choose to implement your own microflow to parse an access token, the microflow name must contain `CustomATP`, for example `CustomATP_MyTokenParser`.
-The custom microflow has an `Administration.Account` object as the parameter.

 You can find a sample microflow for parsing access tokens, `ACT_TokenCustomATPRetrieve Roles` in the **SAM** folder of the OIDC module.